Smita1011/RepoDemo/README.md

 # RepoDemo
-This is my First Git Repository
+This is my First Git Repository.
+Author- Smita